We Don't Have to Take Our Clothes Off

 "We Don't Have to Take Our Clothes Off" (released in the United Kingdom as "We Don't Have To...") is a song by American R&B singer Jermaine Stewart, released in 1986 as the lead single from his second studio album, Frantic Romantic (1986).
-The song was written by Narada Michael Walden and Preston Glass, and produced by Walden.
+The song was written by Narada Michael Walden and Preston Glass, produced by Walden with Premik Russell Tubbs on saxophone.
 "We Don't Have to Take Our Clothes Off" remains Stewart's biggest commercial success, peaking at number five on the Billboard Hot 100.
 It also peaked within the top ten of the charts in Canada, Ireland, the Netherlands, and the United Kingdom.

 Background

 Stewart recorded "We Don't Have to Take Our Clothes Off" during 1985 and it was released around the world the following summer.
 The single seemed to reflect more modesty regarding sex due to the AIDS epidemic at the time.
 When interviewed by Donnie Simpson in 1988, Stewart spoke of the lyrical message within the song, "I think it made a lot of people's minds open up a little bit.
 We didn't only want to just talk about clothes, we wanted to extend that.
 We wanted to use the song as a theme to be able to say you don't have to do all the negative things that society forces on you.
 You don't have to drink and drive.
 You don't have to take drugs early.
 The girls don't have to get pregnant early.
 So the clothes bit of it was to get people's attention, which it did and I'm glad it was a positive message."

 The song reignited Stewart's popularity, as his previous single, "I Like It", had failed to make much impact as a follow-up to Stewart's moderately successful debut single, "The Word Is Out" ("I Like It" did not chart in either the US or the United Kingdom).